 This project is appropriate for toddlers and preschoolers (as long as they don’t try to eat the shaving cream).

-What you’ll need for your raining rainbow cloud in a jar:
+What you’ll need for the rainbow cloud in a a jar experiment:

 - Shaving cream